 - Aurora Creek.
-Upward climb through old growth forests to Aurora Ridge.
+Upward climb through old-growth forests to Aurora Ridge.
 (6.8 miles, 3,220 elevation gain)

 - Barnes Creek.
 Much longer hike with only about half of the distance on maintained trails.
 (15 miles, 4,200 elevation gain)

-Day trip options to nature from Lake Crescent Lodge
+Day trip options from Lake Crescent Lodge

 - Salt Creek Recreation Area.
 This park sometimes gets left out of all the acclaim enjoyed by the Olympic National Park but is worthy of the time needed to explore the rocky shores of the Strait of Juan de Fuca.
-Stop at the cute country store in Joyce for a snack and continue out to the saltwater park.
+Stop at the cute country store in Joyce for a snack and continue to the saltwater park.
 Be sure to explore the area around Tongue Point.